 SASB Accounting Metric Code Response Total invested assets, by industry and asset class FN-IN-410a.1 Unum discloses information about total invested assets within the company's 10-K. For information on stock and bond investments, see Part II, Item 8, Note 3 in the 10-K (page 145).
 At December 31, 2021, our open derivatives were primarily foreign exchange interest rate swaps, which are used to hedge the currency risk of certain foreign currency-denominated fixed maturity securities owned for portfolio diversification.
 Under these swap agreements, we agree to pay, at specified intervals, fixed rate foreign currency denominated principal and interest payments in exchange for fixed rate payments in the functional currency of the operating segment.
 The total fair value of these derivative instruments at December 31, 2021 was \$4.5 million.
 For information on mortgage loans on real estate, see Part II, Item 8, Note 3 in the 10-K (page 150).
 Our real estate balance as of December 31, 2021 is \$119.5 million, or 0.23% of total invested assets, thus it is deemed immaterial.
 See Part II, Item 7, MD&A, Investments in the 10-K (page 41-42).
 For information on our exposure to industries by monetary amount, see Part II, Item 7, MD&A, Investments in the 10-K (page 41-42).
-For information on our exposure by credit quality, see Part II, Item 8, Note 3 in the 10-K (page 145).
 Description of approach to incorporation of environmental, social and governance (ESG) factors in investment management processes and strategies FN-IN-410a.2 Please refer to pages 10 , 23-25 of this report.
 Net premiums written related to energy efficiency and low carbon technology FN-IN-410b.1 This topic is not relevant for Unum.